-The cravings and other withdrawal symptoms associated with opiate addiction can be excruciating, and the cravings in particular can linger long after the physical dependence has been broken through medical detox.
-Maintenance medications like methadone and Suboxone stave off cravings and withdrawal symptoms so that those with an opiate addiction can focus on restoring their lives while slowly being weaned from these medications over weeks, months or even years.
+The cravings and other withdrawal symptoms associated with opiate addiction can be excruciating, and the cravings, in particular, can linger long after the physical dependence has been broken through medical detox.
+Maintenance medications like methadone and Suboxone stave off cravings and withdrawal symptoms so that those with opiate addiction can focus on restoring their lives while slowly being weaned from these medications over weeks, months or even years.

 What Exactly is Suboxone?

 Suboxone is a combination of the drugs buprenorphine and naloxone.
 Buprenorphine is a synthetic opiate.
 As a partial opioid agonist, it produces effects similar to heroin, OxyContin and other opiates, but these effects are far weaker, and they won’t become stronger even if the dose is increased.
 Naloxone is an opioid antagonist that blocks the effects of opiates, and it’s added to Suboxone in order to reduce the likelihood of abuse.

 Safeguards to Prevent Suboxone Abuse